-Institutional and Departmental Support
+Institutional and Departmental Support \

-You should invite the Head of Department at your host organisation to provide a statement of support by following the instructions under the participants tab on the application form summary page.
-Please check that they can supply their statement by 15:00 UK time 26 September 2025.
-You will also be asked to reupload the letter of support provided by the Vice-Chancellor (or equivalent), as previously provided at the Nomination Stage.
+You should invite the pro-Vice Chancellor for Research at your host organisation to provide a statement of support by following the instructions under the participants tab on the application form summary page.
+Please check that they can supply their statement by 15:00 UK time 6 February 2025.

-Please check which email address your Head of Department would like to use, as they may already be registered on Flexi-Grant® and mistakes may lead to a delay in processing your application.
+Please check which email address your pro-Vice Chancellor for Research would like to use, as they may already be registered on Flexi-Grant® and mistakes may lead to a delay in processing your application.

-Before inviting them to participate in completion of the application form, the applicant is instructed to ensure that the Head of Department is willing and available to provide a confirmation of support prior to the round closing date.
+Before inviting them to participate in completion of the application form, the applicant is instructed to ensure that the pro-Vice Chancellor for Research is willing and available to provide a confirmation of support prior to the round closing date.
 Incomplete confirmations will mean that an application cannot be submitted and will be deemed to be ineligible.

-The Head of Department is required to summarise as part of their statement and organisation's commitment to the candidate:
+The pro-Vice Chancellor for Research is required to summarise as part of their statement and organisation's commitment to the candidate:

 - The suitability of the candidate for the Fellowship and department - Set out how the host department/institution will provide the support, mentorship and guidance to enable the candidate to thrive in their career and research. - The host organisation is expected to adhere to the principles of the Concordat to support the development of research careers.
-The host organisation is also required to commit to providing appropriate training and development for members of the PI's research group (including early career researchers, PDRAs, PhD students and technicians) funded through the grant.
+The host organisation is also required to commit to providing appropriate training and development for members of the PI's research group (including early career researchers, PDRAs, PhD students and technicians) funded through the grant. - Where the holder was already employed at the host organisation, the host is required to commit to providing like-for-like replacement research posts of equivalent value within the department.
+This may include posts of equivalent seniority to the PI in the department or multiple more junior research posts of equivalent value (PDRAs or PhDs).